-Spring is a great time to clean the windows.
+If it is warm enough, this could be a great time to clean the windows inside and out.
 Be sure to check for any gaps.

 If any cabinet doors have loose handles, you can probably tighten them up easily with a screwdriver.
 Or, if the screw will not tighten, stuff a toothpick (coated with glue) into the space or use a larger screw.

-Be sure to change your batteries for your smoke and carbon monoxide detectors.
+Be sure to change your batteries to smoke and carbon monoxide detectors.

 Test your ground-fault circuit interrupter (GFCI) outlets found in the kitchen, bath or outdoors.
 Make sure the device trips and resets correctly.

 Vacuum lint out of the vent pipe where it connects to the dryer.
-And wipe off lint from the dryer vent.
+Wipe off lint from the dryer vent.

 Inspect the hoses for the clothes washer, dishwasher and ice maker.

-See if any of your gutters are loose or have leaks.
+See if any gutters are loose or have leaks.